Festivals-App/festivals-website/operation/local/README.md

 ## Running the website node

 This project uses Make to streamline local setup and execution.
-The Makefile includes commands for installing dependencies, configuring the environment, and running the application.
-Using make ensures a consistent workflow and simplifies common tasks.
+The Makefile includes commands for installing dependencies, configuring the environment, and running the service.
+Using Make ensures a consistent workflow and simplifies common tasks.

 1. First you need to build the binary for local development using the `build` command.